 Both 2014 Beaumes-de-Venise reds were STGT, four star wines, and both the 2015 and 2016 Gigondas reds were also **** wines, the 2019 Gigondas a brilliantly bright ****(*) STGT wine, much aided by the height of the vineyards.
 It was sad to learn of the sudden passing of Etienne de Menthon in July, 2017

 LVT 2010 Muscat Longtime domaine with widespread vineyards south of Beaumes, notably Ventoux and Vin de Pays.
 Muscat has been good on and off over the decades since the 1970s, often marked by an apricot colour.
 The vineyards will be worked organically from the 2015 vintage.

-LVT 2014 r 7-hectare domaine, organic since 2001.
+LVT 2016 r 7-hectare domaine, organic since 2001.
 There are now three red Beaumes-de-Venises, all pretty authentic.
-They also have a 5-person Gite for self catering.
+The Fine Fleur Beaumes-de-Venise red was a ***(*) Burgundian take, New Wave wine in 2016 that I feel could have been bottled later.
+The Mendez also have a 5-person Gite for self catering.

 LVT 2007 r A start-up, with father having worked in the gas industry.
 The Chiniards come from the centre of France and the Vosges.
 No herbicides, insecticides, synthetic products used.
 Hand harvesting.
 Natural, local wine.